olilarkin/awesome-musicdsp/README.md

 - [HISSTools Library](https://github.com/AlexHarker/HISSTools_Library) - a nice BSD licensed library by Alex Harker, including FFT abstractions and multi-channel  convolution, amongst other things
 - [Spatial Audio Framework](https://github.com/leomccormack/Spatial_Audio_Framework) - Another excellent library for ambisonics and other spatial audio related processing
 - [MadronaLib](https://github.com/madronalabs/madronalib) - Randy Jones' DSP library, which is awesome because it is all designed for SIMD processing.
+- [WDL](https://github.com/justinfrankel/WDL) - WDL is Cockos' library of reusable C++ code, that is used to make the DAW Reaper, amongst other things.
+It includes open source implementations of many useful things such as resampling and convolution, although there is next to no documentation and the code is difficult to understand.
+For more info about the various parts of WDL (which can be used independently), check [the Cockos site](https://www.cockos.com/wdl/)
+-
 ## Domain Specific Languages (DSLs)

 - [FAUST](https://github.com/grame-cncm/faust) - FAUST is a powerful functional DSL for audio DSP with many options for quickly compiling to different “architectures” including audio plug-ins and embedded devices.
 FAUST is not interpreted like programming languages such as Puredata/Max/Supercollider/javascript, it is compiled to C++ and various other programming languages or bytecode formats such as Web Assembly (WASM).
 This functionality is suited to rapid prototyping but can also produce robust and performant binaries.
 Whilst the rapid prototyping possibilities of FAUST are appealing to me, what I like most about it is the extensive library of high quality DSP, particularly for physical modelling synthesis and the way in which you can compose algorithms using the concise syntax.
 FAUST includes a JIT compiler "libfaust" based on LLVM, which I [integrated into a JUCE module](https://github.com/olilarkin/juce_faustllvm).
 I've also [integrated FAUST support into iPlug2](https://github.com/iPlug2/iPlug2/tree/master/Examples/IPlugFaustDSP) and used it to make a [physical model of the Indian Tambura](https://github.com/olilarkin/tambura).